bloombloombloom/Bloom/src/DebugServer/README.md

 [GDB Remote Serial Protocol](https://sourceware.org/gdb/onlinedocs/gdb/Remote-Protocol.html), over a TCP/IP connection.
 Each server must implement the interface defined in the [`ServerInterface` class](./ServerInterface.hpp).

-At startup, the DebugServer will select the appropriate server implementation, based on the user's project configuration (bloom.yaml - see [`DebugServerConfig`](../ProjectConfig.hpp)).
+At start up, the DebugServer will select the appropriate server implementation, based on the user's project configuration (bloom.yaml - see [`DebugServerConfig`](../ProjectConfig.hpp)).
 Each server implementation is mapped to a config name, which is to be used in the project configuration file.
 For the mapping, see `DebugServerComponent::getAvailableServersByName()`.
 After initialising the server (via `ServerInterface::init()`),